What Happens When You File for Bankruptcy?

 Some debts generally don’t get discharged in a bankruptcy (Chapter 7 or 13), such as student loans, child support, alimony, and certain taxes.

 For either type, you’ll need to sign up for and complete a pre-filing credit counseling course with a qualified agency, such as Money Management International.
-Many agencies, including MMI, offer the counseling over the phone, online, or in-person (in select areas).
+Many agencies, including MMI, offer the counseling over the phone.

 During the pre-filing counseling season, you’ll go over your finances with a credit counselor who will assess your situation and help determine if bankruptcy is the best option.
 By the end, you’ll have detailed and personalized financial plans and goals.
 You’ll also receive a certificate, which you’ll need to file your bankruptcy case.
 If you wait more than 180 days, you’ll need to take the course again.